 Creative problem solving requires creative problem solving activities.
-Because even if you know all of the problem solving steps, it’s important to know exercises and techniques to actually execute each phase.
+Even if you know all of the problem solving steps, it’s important to know exercises to actually execute each phase.
+These exercises are techniques on how to improve problem solving skills and the art of problem solving.

 Listed below are 20 interactive exercises that will help you through each step of the problem solving process.